croqaz/img-db/docs/readme.md

 Flags:

 - name : the base name of the HTML file, including path.
 Eg: img_gallery
+- config='' : a JSON config file, so you don't have to type so many flags
 - wrap_at=1000 : create another gallery file every X images
 - filter='' : check [filter.md doc](filter.md)
 - exts=''   : only process images that match specified extensions.
 Eg: 'JPG, PNG'